-In 1977 neither Paul Vincent nor Merrill Bonarrigo anticipated becoming the power couple that would help pioneer a growing Texas wine industry.
-At that time, there were few commercial vineyards in Texas and the idea that it would become the 5th largest grape producing state was nothing short of a dream.
+In 1977, neither Paul Vincent nor Merrill Bonarrigo anticipated becoming the power couple who would pioneer the growth of the Texas wine industry.
+At that time, Texas possessed few commercial vineyards, and the idea that it would become the 5th largest grape-producing state was nothing short of a dream.

-Paul Vincent and Merrill would continue to affirm their status as pioneers in the industry as their mantra of “anything is possible” continued over the next two decades.
-From 1990, when Angel Late Harvest Riesling became the first Texas wine to score a 90 in the Wine Spectator, to 2013, when Messina Hof became the first Texas winery to win Top Overall at the Houston Livestock show and Rodeo - Messina Hof was paving the way for those to come.
+Over the next two decades, Paul Vincent and Merrill continued to pave the way for Texas winemakers.
+Their string of successes began in 1990 when Angel Late Harvest Riesling became the first Texas wine to score a 90 in the Wine Spectator – still one of the only three Texas wines to earn this score.
+It continued through 2013 when Messina Hof became the first Texas winery to win Top Overall at the Houston Livestock Show and Rodeo.

-Today, 40 years later, the two generations of Bonarrigos work side-by-side.
-Messina Hof has expanded to produce 130,000 gallons per year and continues to remain at the forefront of the Texas wine industry.
+Today, more than 40 years later, the two generations of Bonarrigos work side-by-side, with production expanded to over 200,000 gallons per year.
+Messina Hof continues its diligent pursuit of international recognition while also remaining at the forefront of the Texas wine industry.